codio-content/MySQL_Aggregation/.guides/content/E-store-DB-f4e1.md

 E-commerce is one of the most popular business-models on the internet.

-Regardless of the products that the e-commerce platform may sell, its product catalog may have the following data structure (or similar in it's simplest form):
+Regardless of the products that the e-commerce platform may sell, its data structure may be similar to the `e_store` database that we are going to use for this unit.

-Tables from the `e_store` database (you can inspect these in the `mysql>` prompt as well):
+Inspect the `e_store` tables in the `mysql>` prompt:

 `SHOW COLUMNS FROM e_store.products`:
 ```